Dynamical stability of the Gliese 581 exoplanetary system: Abstract

 \section{Abstract}

-{ Using numerical methods we investigate the dynamical stability of the Gliese 581 exoplanetary system.
-The system is known to harbour four certain planets (b-e).
-The existence of another planet (g) in the liquid water habitable zone of the star is supported by the latest analysis of the radial velocity (RV) measurements.
-Vogt et al. (AN 333, 561-575, 2012) announced a 4- and a 5-planet model fitted to the RV curve with forced circular orbits.
-To characterize stability, we used the maximum eccentricity the planets reached over the time of the integrations and the Lyapunov Characteristic Indicator to identify chaotic motion.
-The integration of the 4-planet model shows that it is stable for even an inclination $i = 5^{\circ}$, i. e. high planetary masses, on a longer timescale.
-We varied the orbital parameters of the innermost low-mass planet e, which quickly became unstable in earlier eccentric models.
-Planet e remained stable during the integration time, although the stable region around its initial semi-major axis and eccentricity is rather small.
-In the 4-planet model, we looked for stable regions for a fifth planetary body.
-We found extensive stable regions between the two super-Earth sized planets c and d, and beyond planet d.
-The Titius-Bode law and its revised version, Ragnarsson's formula applied to the Gliese 581 planetary system both predict distances of additional planets in these stable regions.
-The planet Gliese 581 g would have a dynamically stable orbit, even for a wider range of orbital parameters.
-Since circular orbits in the models seem to be a too strong restriction and the true orbits might be elliptic, we investigated the stability of the planets as a function of their eccentricity, and derived dynamical constraints for the ellipticity of the orbits. }
+Using numerical methods we investigate the dynamical stability of the Gliese 581 exoplanetary system.
+The system is known to harbour four planets (b-e).
+The existence of another planet (g) in the liquid water habitable zone of the star is debated after the latest analyses of the radial velocity (RV) measurements.
+We integrated the 4 and 5-planet model of Vogt et al. (AN 333, 561-575, 2012) with initial circular orbits.
+To characterize stability, the maximum eccentricity was used that the planets reached over the time of the integrations and the LCI and RLI to identify chaotic motion.
+Since circular orbits in the RV fits seem to be a too strong restriction and the true orbits might be elliptic, we investigated the stability of the planets as a function of their eccentricity.
+The integration of the circular 4-planet model shows that it is stable on a longer timescale for even an inclination $i = 5^{\circ}$, i. e. high planetary masses.
+A fifth planetary body in the 4-planet model could have a stable orbit between the two super-Earth sized planets c and d, and beyond the orbit of planet d, although another planet would likely only be stable on circular or near-circular orbit in the habitable zone of the star.
+Gliese 581 g in the 5-planet model would have a dynamically stable orbit, even for a wider range of orbital parameters, but its stability is strongly dependent on the eccentricity of planet d.
+The low-mass planet e, which quickly became unstable in eccentric models, remains stable in the circular 4-planet model, but the stable region around its initial semi-major axis and eccentricity is rather small.
+The stability of the inner planets e and c is dependent on the eccentricity of the Neptune-size planet b.
+The outermost planet d is far away from the adjacent planet c to considerably influence its stability, however, the existence of a planet between the two super-Earth planets c and d constrains its eccentricity.